amramadan/Amber-Tutorial/README.md

     		super initialize.
     		count := 0

 The method used for rendering a widget is #renderOn:.
-It takes an instance of HTMLCanvas as parameter.
-The header h1 is kept as an instance variable, so when the count value changes, we can update its contents accordingly.
+It takes an instance of HTMLCanvas as parameter.The header h1 is kept as an instance variable, so when the count value changes, we can update its contents accordingly.

 	renderOn: html
 	 	header := html h1